miikkako/TowerDefence2d/README.md

 2. `cmake ..`
 3. `make && ./td`

+## Game instructions
+The game is on development phase, so for now keyboard commands can be read from engine/src/usereventhandler.cpp AND src/tdusereventhandler.cpp.

 ### About coding style
 * using "this->" in methods that are not defined inside the class itself, but inside the classes that The class inherits